pavankethavath/Car_dekho_car_price_prediction/README.md

 ## Features

 ### 1. **Data Preprocessing**
-   - **Unstructured Data Processing**: Transforms data scraped from CarDekho into a structured format.
+   - **Unstructured Data Processing**: Transfored data scraped from CarDekho into a structured format.
    - **Feature Engineering**: Extracts critical attributes from complex, nested data fields.
    - **Scaling and Encoding**: Utilizes **MinMax Scaler** for numerical attributes and one-hot encoding for categorical attributes.
    - The preprocessing pipeline is implemented in the `Data_preprocessing.ipynb` notebook.